Gentlemen Prefer Blondes (1953 film): Critical reception

 On review-aggregation website Rotten Tomatoes, the film has an approval rating of 88% based on 88 reviews, with an average rating of 7.8/10.
-The site's critical consensus reads, "Anchored by Marilyn Monroe and Jane Russell's sparkling magnetism, Gentlemen Prefer Blondes is a delightfully entertaining 1950s musical."
+Its site's critical consensus reads, "Anchored by Marilyn Monroe and Jane Russell's sparkling magnetism, Gentlemen Prefer Blondes is a delightfully entertaining 1950s musical."

 German film director Rainer Werner Fassbinder declared the film one of the ten best ever.

 Recent reviews have noted that the film is groundbreaking for its depiction of female friendships and agency for women.
 Writing for Bust magazine, Samantha Mann wrote, "Throughout the entire film, the main characters Lorelei (Marilyn Monroe) and Dorothy (Jane Russell) display consistent loyalty to one another.
 There is no back-stabbing, shit-talking, or degrading one another to come out on top or gain the affection of a man.
 The women remain steadfast in their loyalty to one another, and tolerate no one speaking ill of the other.
 Providing support and comfort to one another takes priority over finding ways to secure their desired men."
 Caroline Siede of The A.V.
 Club wrote the story may appear to be a "90-minute misogynistic punchline about the desperate schemes of two devious social-climbing showgirls, ditzy Lorelei Lee (Monroe) and witty man-eater Dorothy Shaw (Jane Russell).
 Thankfully, Gentlemen Prefer Blondes is quite the opposite.
 It's a cheeky social satire about gender and class that doubles as a celebration of female ingenuity and solidarity, all glammed up in a ballgown and diamonds."